Kobold: Cretin names

 Thus schretzelein is marked in Upper Franconia (around Hof, Bavaria) in the location map above, based on additional sources.
 (Note: The tale of schretzelein is sourced from höfische Chronik Hof, Bavaria in Köhlers's anthology of Vogtand lore.)
 (Note: "Das Schrezelein in Hartungs" is set in Hartungs, Hof (district), Upper Franconia.
 It haunts a horse's stable.)
 A schretzchen reputedly haunted a household at Kremnitzmühle near Teuschnitz, Upper Franconia, and tended to cattle, washed the dishes, and put out the fire.
 But when the mistress of the house well-intendedly gave the gift of clothing to the spirit who looked like a six-year old ragamuffin, it exclaimed it had been now been given payment and must now leave.
 However, the forms schrägele, schragerln are marked in Upper Franconia and schretzelein in Lower Franconia on Schäfer et al.'s map.

-Forms of schrat as kobold also occurs in Poland as skrzat, glossed in a c.
+Forms of schrat as kobold also occur in Poland as skrzat, glossed in a c.
 1500 dictionary as a household spirit (duchy rodowe), also known by variant skrot.
 (Note: Brückner's Polish dictionary cited by Ranke, note 34)) The Czech forms (standardized as škrat, škrátek, škrítek) could mean a kobold, but could also denote a "mine spirit" or a hag.
 (Note: Grimm points to Czech skřet, skřjtek glossed as penas somewhere, justifying "kobold" meaning.
 However, Brückner gives Czech skrátek, szkrzítek as "hag, baba" (jędzy) or "mine spirit" (duchu-górniku). and the extrapolation of latter by Ranke to "gold-bringing devil" (Gold bringender Teufel) would appear to require additional sources.
 The standardized forms škrat, škrátek, škrítek are not in the given sources, and occurs, e.g., in Josef Jungmann's Czech-German dictionaries that also identifies Czech-Latin glosses.)